 Niacinamide for Body Skin: Everything You Need to Know

-If glycolic acid is the exfoliator your body skin needs, then niacinamide is the healer.
+If glycolic acid is the exfoliator your body skin needs, niacinamide is the healer.
 It's one of the most versatile, well-researched skincare ingredients available — and while it's been a staple in facial serums for years, it's only recently started getting the recognition it deserves as a body care ingredient.

 What Is Niacinamide?

-Unlike some active ingredients that work by breaking things down (like glycolic acid dissolving dead skin cells), niacinamide works by building things up — strengthening the skin's natural barrier, regulating oil production, calming inflammation, and interfering with the process that causes dark spots to form.
-It's one of the few ingredients that does all of this without causing irritation, making it compatible with almost every skin type.
+Niacinamide is the active form of Vitamin B3 — a water-soluble vitamin that plays a critical role in how skin cells function.
+It's also called nicotinamide.
+Unlike actives that work by breaking things down (like glycolic acid dissolving dead skin cells), niacinamide works by building things up — strengthening the skin's natural barrier, regulating oil production, calming inflammation, and interrupting the process that causes dark spots to form.

 At 2% concentration — the amount used in The Magic Molecules Niacinamide Shea Body Butter — it delivers consistent, meaningful results with zero risk of sensitising the skin.